ardumont/blog-pack/README.md

 blog-pack
 =========

-A pack to wrap the setuping of [org2blog](https://github.com/punchagan/org2blog).
+A pack to wrap the setuping of [org2blog](https://github.com/punchagan/org2blog), an excellent org-mode to wordpress mode for emacs.

 # install